 The overall budget is set at a campaign level and the maximum CPC (cost per click) can be set at either the ad group level or keyword level.

-Each keyword needs to be allocated to a match type.
+Each keyword needs to a match type.
 This clearly defines the queries for when an ad will be shown.
 There are seven match types for each keyword:

 Here is an example table of match types, keywords and possible search queries for investment property.

 These are keywords that can help exclude unqualified or low intent searches.
 For example, if a user searches for “investment property courses” or “jobs” they aren’t probably looking to buy a property.
 By adding “course”, “courses”, “job” and “jobs” as negative keywords, your ad won’t appear when a search including these words are put into a search engine.
 For a company only selling property in the UK, “international” may also be an appropriate negative keyword.